augRony/AugFilemanager/README.md

 ### License:

     Copyright (C) 2019 Aug Rony <ronnan1996@gmail.com>
-    This file is part of File Manager by Augustro.
-    File Manager by Augustro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This file is part of File Manager by Augustro. https://play.google.com/store/apps/details?id=com.augustro.filemanager File Manager by Augustro is a paid software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.